 LEAF’s TFV project is bringing together feminist lawyers and academics to conduct research and prepare a report imagining legal responses to technology-facilitated violence against women that are informed by equality principles.

-LEAF’s TFV Advisory Committee members are:
+LEAF’s TFV Advisory Committee members are (in alphabetical order):

 The Co-Chairs of the Committee are Rosel Kim and Karen Segal.

 In addition, Cynthia Khoo is working with LEAF as the TFV Researcher to support and inform our law reform efforts and potential upcoming interventions concerning TFV.
 Khoo’s research will result in a research report that will be publicly available in September 2020.